Recruitment and Hiring of University Employees

 A. Human Resources and Payroll oversees the management and administration of the recruitment process.
 For those positions which require advertisement, the department will ensure that the recruitment as well as retention of related employment records is in compliance with state and federal laws.
 The department also coordinates outside web and print advertising, encouraging the use of vendors which cater to diverse populations.

 Human Resources and Payroll will ensure the recruiting process is effectively and efficiently managed using tools such as the online university applicant tracking system and the related procedures for hiring described in Procedures for Policy 2224.
 In this regard, Human Resources and Payroll will maintain the online university applicant tracking system used for recruitment.
-Human Resources and Payroll will work with Compliance, Diversity, and Ethics (CDE) to train users of the system and members of the selection process.
+Human Resources and Payroll will work with Diversity, Equity, and Inclusion (DEI) to train users of the system and members of the selection process.

 Note: Positions posted via university applicant tracking system are automatically forwarded to the Department of Human Resource Management’s state recruitment system in accordance with the Virginia Personnel Act.

-B. Compliance, Diversity, and Ethics (CDE) will monitor hiring practices relative to equal employment opportunity, approve the selection processes for faculty positions.
+B. Diversity, Equity, and Inclusion (DEI) will monitor hiring practices relative to equal employment opportunity and approve the selection processes for faculty positions.
 The department will assist Human Resources and Payroll with designing and planning relevant training and targeted recruitment resources.
-CDE will work with hiring departments to provide reasonable accommodations throughout the selection process.
+DEI will work with hiring departments to provide reasonable accommodations throughout the selection process.
 When needed, the department will define underutilized job classifications and work with hiring departments to help diversify candidate pools.

 C. The Office of the Provost is responsible for approving the selection processes in academic units.
 The Office of the Provost will provide information on required procedures and templates for use by the academic units.
 Vice Presidents are responsible for approving the selection processes for non-academic units within their purview and are responsible for following procedures and templates as described by The Office of the Provost.